serbanghita/e2e-aem/README.md

 * Node.js and NPM
 * Java 1.8
-* Docker (for running Selenium with Docker Service)
+* Optional: Docker (for running Selenium with Docker Service)
+* Running AEM instance (default port 4502)
 * Tests are written in ES6

 ## Install and usage